KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 		:start-at: # For FetchContent_Declare() and FetchContent_MakeAvailable()
 		:end-before: # Files

-	After setting our CMake version to 3.22.1 and the project's name, we include ``FetchContent`` and use it to get the OpenXR-SDK from Khronos's GitHub page.
+	After setting our CMake version, our own CMake variable ``PROJECT_NAME`` to ``OpenXRTutorialChapter2`` and with that variable setting the project's name, we include ``FetchContent`` and use it to get the OpenXR-SDK from Khronos's GitHub page.

 	.. container:: opengles
 		:name: opengles-id-2